 - Avoid “closed” triads: two people facing shoulder to shoulder are likely having a private conversation.

 - Do not fold your arms or put them in your pockets

 - Hi, Hey, Yo, What’s up?
 What’s going on? are not appropriate.

 - Hello is appropriate

-- Look people in the eyes and smile in order to seem confident and approachable
+- Look people in the eyes and smile to seem confident and approachable.

-- Name tags should be placed high on right shoulder
+- Name tags should be placed high on the right shoulder.

 - When should you introduce yourself?